Diagnosing obstructive sleep apnoea (OSA)

-If you think you, or someone you know, might have OSA, do the Epworth Sleepiness Scale test.
+If you think you, or someone you know, might have OSA, take a look at the Epworth Sleepiness Scale test.
 This helps to assess how likely you are to fall asleep in everyday situations.

 Take this along to your GP to talk about your symptoms and concerns.
 Your GP will ask about your symptoms, your health and your medical history, and about how sleepy you are when awake.